×

 How to get there

-How I took this photo
+How I photographed this scene

-My gear and camera settings
+My gear

 A breathtaking panorama of the Skellig Islands off the coast of Ireland, captured from the Dingle Peninsula.
 This stunning landscape photograph was taken with a Nikon Z8, showcasing the rugged beauty of the Irish coastline.

-How I took this photo
+How I photographed this scene

-My gear and camera settings
+My gear

-Nikon Z8, Nikkor 70-200mm f/2.8
+✅ Nikkor 70–200mm f/2.8

 Long exposure vertical shot of Conor Pass Waterfall on the Dingle Peninsula, Ireland, taken on a foggy, moody afternoon with a Nikon Z8.